 Over the last two weeks, the topic of personal branding has come up a lot for my audience.
-Whether you are seeking traditional employment, launching a side hustle, or taking the full leap into self-employment a strong personal brand can be a major asset to reaching whatever your career goals are (whether it’s a promotion, your next client, or sale).
+A strong personal brand can be a major asset to reach your career goals.
+It's something to consider whether you are seeking traditional employment, launching a side hustle, or taking the full leap into self-employment.

-Some things to consider whether you are a traditional employee, side hustler, or self-employed:
+Some things to consider for your personal brand whether you are a traditional employee, side hustler, or self-employed:

 How to brand yourself on social media: It's actually really easy!
-Share relevant articles and up to date research, create your own weekly or bi-monthly Twitter chat, partake in Twitter chats, Periscopes, Facebook Lives, or Instagram Chats to showcase your expertise, join Facebook or Linkedin Groups and connect with others to build your social credibility and social proof (testimonials, references, praise, etc.), share people's content that you want to build a relationship with and then cold e-mail them, oh many the list goes on and on!
+Share relevant articles and up to date research, create your own weekly or bi-monthly Twitter chat, partake in Twitter chats, Facebook Lives, or Instagram Chats to showcase your expertise, join Facebook or Linkedin Groups.
+Connect with others to build your social credibility and social proof (testimonials, references, praise, etc.), share people's content that you want to build a relationship with and then cold e-mail them!
+The possibilities for growing your brand are truly endless.
 You can build a personal brand by spending 10 minutes a day on it or 10 hours a day on it!
 It solely depends on what you're goals are, so make sure to get really clear on those before you start wasting time without a strategy!

 Lastly, don't forget about your other social media profiles just because you have a polished personal brand!

 What do I mean by that?
 I have a polished or “branded” personal Twitter and Facebook, but also a personal Facebook profile is pretty private (it's not even my real name!).
 People constantly find and friend me on that super secret Facebook profile even though I don't promote it anywhere.
 People will look for you.
 Make sure that your truly personal accounts are cleaned up.Privacy settings on social media are not something you 'set and forget,' they change!Click To Tweet